carlyrichmond/data-grid-alternatives/README.md

 At time of writing this repository contains the following examples:

+1. Sample data grid with toolbar: TODO
-1. Time Series Line Chart: a simple line chart utilising [Highcharts](https://www.highcharts.com/)
+2. Time Series Line Chart: a simple line chart utilising [Highcharts](https://www.highcharts.com/)
+3. Product Bar Chart: a bar chart showing single category and stackable configurations using [Recharts](https://recharts.org/).
+4. Summary Cards: a simple card showcasing the ability to combine visualisations with summary statistics.
+The line chart utilises [Recharts](https://recharts.org/).
+While cards can be implemented using basic CSS and HTML, in this case I've chosen to highlight the component library [MUI](https://mui.com/) to promote reusable component libraries.
+5. Grouping Data Grid: TODO
+6. Tree/ Bubble Chart: TODO
+7. Sankey/ Chord Diagram: TODO
-2. Pivot Table: a simple implementation of [AG Grid](https://www.ag-grid.com/), making use of their [pivot capabilities](https://www.ag-grid.com/react-data-grid/pivoting/).
+8. Pivot Table: a simple implementation of [AG Grid](https://www.ag-grid.com/), making use of their [pivot capabilities](https://www.ag-grid.com/react-data-grid/pivoting/).
+Pivot controls are useful for open exploration over existing data sets.
 Note that pivoting is an enterprise feature, which requires a licence.
 The control is used in evaluation mode using some of AG Grid's own sample medal data.
+9. Chart With Data Grid Drilldown: TODO

 ## Getting Started